russgooday/northcoders-course-projects/README.md

 # northcoders-de-snippets
-Various examples of coding challenges from the course I have worked on
+A few choice examples of coding exercises set for us during the course.

+TODO: Intro to come.